CincyGhost/RequestApp/README.md

 .NET 6 Blazor Server WebApp for Request Ware Solutions.
 App allows account holders to request and upvote on software ideas or new features.
 Uses MongoDB and AzureAD B2C.

-KNOWN BUGS: Search box is not processing data properly HELP IS WELCOME:
+HELP IS WELCOME: